apple patient

 iOS 14.5: A statement from Apple is still pending

 Apple has not yet responded to requests for comment.
-According to the report, the alleged problem remains unresolved.
-Some users suspect that there may be a connection between the "Personalized advertising" setting and the grayed-out "Allow apps to request tracking" option.
-On devices where the "Allow apps to request tracking" setting is grayed out, all apps that request tracking are denied permission by default and cannot access the device's random advertising identifier, known as IDFA, according to Apple.
-Apps are also not allowed to track user activity using other information that identifies users or their device, such as email address, although this policy is not enforced on a technical level.
-Apple's latest App Store guidelines are used for this.
-As soon as there is anything new on the case, we will of course report as always.
+The alleged issue remains unresolved.
+Some users suspect a connection between the "Ad Personalization" setting and the grayed-out "Allow apps to request tracking" option.
+On devices where the "Allow apps to request tracking" setting is grayed out, all apps requesting tracking are denied permission by default and, according to Apple, are prevented from accessing the device's random advertising identifier, known as IDFA.
+Apps are also prohibited from tracking user activity using other information that identifies users or their device, such as their email address, although this policy is not enforced on a technical level.
+Apple's latest App Store guidelines apply for this.
+As always, we will report as soon as there is any update on the matter.
 (Image: Apple)

 • iOS 14.5: How to control app tracking on iPhone